amber-lang/amber-docs/docs/0.5.0-alpha/basic_syntax/commands.md

 # Command Modifiers

 Command modifier is a keyword that alters the behavior of a command.
 Here are some examples:
-- `silent` - prevents command from displaying the result to the standard output.
+- `silent` - suppresses all output from a command (both stdout and stderr).
 - `trust` - disables Amber's mechanism that requires user to handle failures.
+- `sudo` - intelligently handles privilege escalation, detecting at runtime whether sudo is necessary and available.

 You can learn more details about each command modifier in the forthcoming chapters.